elephantscale/elastic-labs/movielens/21-kibana-discover-console/index.md

 What are the top 5 genre's?

 #### Kibana Query Language
-Kimbana's query language includes scripted filed support and a simplified, easier to use syntax.
+Kibana's query language includes scripted filed support and a simplified, easier to use syntax.

-Let's make a simple Query using the Kimbana Query Language.
+Let's make a simple Query using the Kibana Query Language.

 Type year in the query bar.
 You will notice that a drop down with attribute to that field will show.